whosonfirst/deprecated-go-whosonfirst-clone/README.md

 ## Prereqs

-Install GO!
+Install [Go](https://golang.org).
 There are package installers for Mac and Windows, and build from source options.

 * https://golang.org/dl/